jhellerstein/blog/_pending_posts/2025-05-01-monotonicity-and-inflation.md

 ## Brief Note: Op-Based CRDTs are Deterministic

-In a previous post I explained how a fully-specified Op-Based CRDT is a join semi-lattice of a particular kind: a **lexical pair lattice** $(C, P\<O>)$ composed of a **causal context lattice** $C$ and a **partial order lattice** $P$ over a domain of abstract operations $O$.
-The term "lexical pair" means that our merge function first takes the larger of the two $C$ fields in the inputs, along with the $P\<O>$ field from the larger of the two.
-In cases where the two $C$ fields are incomparable, then both fields are merged independently to form the output.
+In a previous post I explained how a fully-specified Op-Based CRDT is a join semi-lattice of a particular kind: a grow-only set lattice $P(C, O)$ composed of pairs containing **causal context lattice** $C$ and a value from a domain of abstract operations $O$, all of which are mutually commutative.
+The "causal context" is typically a vector clock or DAG that dictates which of the other items in the set precede this one in a partial order.

-At a gloss, the update functions of an op-based CRDT do the following:
+At a gloss, the update functions of an op-based CRDT takes as input an op $o \in O$ and does the following:

-1. increment the local causal context and merge it in (an inflationary update on the first element)
+1. increment the local causal context $c$ (e.g. a new vector clock value with the local nodeId's value incremented)
-2. add an additional operation to the partial order of ops (an inflationary update on the second element)
+2. add a tuple $(c, o)$ to the local set

+This is clearly inflationary.
+From the semi-lattice perspective, we are simply adding an element to a set, so the result of update is a "bigger" set.
+Similarly, the underlying DAG is getting bigger: 1 node is added,  some precedence edges are added as well, and nothing is taken away.

 There are some nuances around "expiring" history from the partial order of ops that I discuss in that same post; they do not change the inflationary nature of Op-Based CRDTs.